WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorBioEnrollment.md

 Authenticator must return ```bioEnroll: true``` in options object field, when platform makes authenticatorGetInfo request to authenticator.
 See the [authenticatorGetInfo intro](AuthenticatorGetInfo.md).

-Please make sure you are familiar with pin protocols as it is needed for pinUvAuthParam.
-Read the [obtaining pinUvAuthParam](../Protocol/PinProtocol/2.md) guide.
+ Make sure you are familiar with pin protocols.
+Familiarise yourself with [obtaining pinUvAuthParam](../Protocol/PinProtocol/2.md) guide first.

 <br/>